Drug-resistant bacterial infections are a growing concern, and much research has been devoted to finding new classes of antibiotics to fight them.

 Stanford researchers may have found some answers in peptoids, a class of manmade molecules very similar to natural proteins that play an important role in the human immune system.

-"Peptoids could be an entirely new class of antibiotic drugs, which would be hugely important," said Annelise Barron, associate professor of bioengineering at Stanford.
+"Peptoids could be an entirely new class of antibiotic drugs, which would be hugely important," said Annelise Barron, associate professor of bioengineering at Stanford and senior author of a paper describing the research in the Feb.
+26 issue of the Proceedings of the National Academy of Sciences.

 Anti-microbial peptides are evolutionarily ancient infection fighters found in organisms from grasses to amphibians to humans.
 In the human body, the peptides show up in the mouth, lungs and intestines, and in body fluids like sweat and tears.
 Anti-microbial peptides target a variety of pathogens and generally kill by punching holes in the invaders' cell membranes.